jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 - **git reset**, This command is a little more complicated.
 It actually does a couple of different things depending on how it is invoked.
 It modifies the index (the so-called "staging area").
 Or it changes which commit a branch head is currently pointing at.
 This command may alter existing history (by changing the commit that a branch references).

+###2.10 Apply commits between branches (cherry-pick)

-- **git cherry-pick**.T his command let you pick one change from anywhere in the repository and will apply it on your local branch.
+This command let you pick one change from anywhere in the repository and will apply it on your local branch.
 It is handy if you're on a different branch for any reason but still need that specific change.
 Be aware that if you cherry-pick without pushing that change that this change is not persistent.
 It's committed to your local repository but not to the remote (it might be what you need in cases though).
+This is in contrast with other ways such as merge and rebase which normally applies many commits onto a another branch.

+Make sure you are on the branch you want apply the commit to.

+	git checkout master
+	git cherry-pick <commit-hash>

 ##3.
 References